Harish-Chandra pairs in the Verlinde category in positive characteristic: More commutative algebra in

 \subsection{Localizations}

 In this subsection, we want to define localizations of finitely generated commutative algebras in $\Ver_{p}$.
 Defining localizations categorically is a bit of a pain so we instead take a shortcut.
-If $A$ is a commutative ind-algebra in $\Ver_{p}$, then, as an object in $\Ver_{p}^{\ind}$
+If $A$ is a commutative ind-algebra in $\Ver_{p}$, then, as an object in $\Ver_{p}^{\ind}$, $A \cong A_{0} \oplus A_{\not=0}$ with $A_{\not=0}$ the direct sum of all simple subobjects in $A$ not isomorphic to $\mathbf{1}$.